Gankare/portfolio/Frostfall/README.md

   </tr>
 </table>

 ### Deer Npc
-After making the game loop I wanted to add a little bit of a randomness into the game.
+After making the game loop, I wanted to add a little bit of a randomness into the game.

-So I added a deer that runs around the map randomly at a very high speed, suprising the player with hoof noises and random screams.
+So I added a deer that runs around the map randomly at a very high speed, surprising the player with hoof noises and random screams.
 ![Deer](/Frostfall/Images/DeerNpc.png)

 The deer npc's code:
 ![Npc Code](/Frostfall/Images/SmallDeerAiCode.png)

 ---